International Women's Day Celebration

 Meet our Keynote Speaker, Angela Santiago

-Angela Santiago co-founded The Little Potato Company Ltd. 22 years ago with her father, Jacob Vander Schaaf, a Dutch immigrant who longed for the tasty ‘little potatoes’ of his youth.
+Angela Santiago co-founded The Little Potato Company Ltd. in 1996, 25 years ago with her father, Jacob Vander Schaaf, a Dutch immigrant who longed for the tasty ‘little potatoes’ of his youth.

 Angela graduated from the University of Alberta with a Political Science Degree with eyes on a political career, until her entrepreneurial dad asked her to help bring his idea of little potatoes to fruition.
 Angela agreed to explore his idea, curious to see where it might lead.
 It started with a one-acre plot on the outskirts of Edmonton, Alberta, where they planted, harvested, washed, and packaged those little spuds by hand, and sent them out to local markets and delis.
 Angela now has her Little Potato Company Creamer potatoes in store listings across Canada and in all 50 states in the U.S.

-The company now has five distribution centers in Canada and the U.S. and state-of-the-art sorting, washing and packing facilities in Edmonton, Alberta, Charlottetown, Prince Edward Island, and a new facility in Madison, Wisconsin where Angela and her family now call home.
+The company now has three, state-of-the-art sorting, washing, packing facilities in Edmonton, Alberta, Charlottetown, Prince Edward Island, and a new facility in Madison, Wisconsin where Angela and her family now call home.

 Angela and her team at The Little Potato Company strive to find more efficient and sustainable ways to grow and package their potatoes, so they can be enjoyed by more people for less.
 Angela is always looking to innovate, from the packaging to the breeding.
 Her quest for new potato discoveries takes to regions of the world where potato roots run deep, with breeding programs in South America, Europe and Canada.
 The results are found in unique and proprietary varieties of Creamers in an array of colors, flavors and shapes to delight and nourish potato lovers.

 She holds a Bachelor of Arts Degree from the University of Alberta, preceded by a Business Diploma, and complemented by studies at the Justice Institute of B.C and the University of Alberta’s Executive Program.
-Her ongoing thirst for learning most recently led to the successful completion of the QuantumShift™ program, through the Ivy Business School in 2015 as well as the Authentic Leadership Course at Harvard.
+Her ongoing thirst for learning most recently led to the successful completion of the QuantumShift™ program, through the Ivy Business School as well as the Authentic Leadership Course at Harvard.
+In addition, Angela continues her learning at Stanford and Harvard in their Executive Programs.

 Angela currently serves on the following Boards and Committees: PMA Board; PMA Revenue Diversification Advisory Committee; Food Processors Affiliation Canada, Inc. (FPAC) Board of Directors and Executive Committee; Canadian Produce Marketing Association (CPMA) Leadership Committee.